 Noé directed the video for Placebo’s Protège-moi.
-While the video was never released of it’s sexual imagery, it can be viewed elsewhere on the internet.
-Noé is not afraid to break boundaries of ethics in his art.
-He appreciates the art of Thomas Bangalter, Peter Sotos, Matthew Barney, and somehow, combines all his interests to produce his own particular aesthetic of neo-Sadism.
-Irréversible, Enter The Void, and Love are all great films that make reference to these subjects.
+While the video was never released because of its sexual imagery, it can be viewed elsewhere on the internet.
+Noé is not afraid to break the boundaries of ethics in his art.
+He appreciates the art of Thomas Bangalter, Peter Sotos, and Matthew Barney, and somehow, combines all his interests to produce his particular aesthetic of neo-Sadism.
+Irréversible, Enter The Void, and Love are all great films that refer to these subjects.
 I believe Noé is pivotal in the classical art direction and aesthetic of Placebo.
 If anything, I wish Brian Molko would just give the “body horror” motif another try.

 Up until Battle for the Sun, Placebo loved the concept of abuse as their imagery.
 Right down to what they wore and looked like.

 Those days are not coming back.